EyasuTeshome/shifttracker/soft-skills/morning-session-cross-cultural-communication-skills-part1.md

 *Spend 5 minutes on this section individually*

 We all see the world a little differently.
-Sometimes the places and cultures in which we grew up or currently live. can affect how we see things.
+Sometimes the places and cultures in which we grew up or currently live can affect how we see things.
 Different points of view can sometimes lead to disagreements or conflicts.

 ### Why is understanding cross-cultural communication differences important?